WordPress-Composer/WordPress-Json-Auth-Middlewear/README.md

 * Authorization headers were used instead of cookies after working with Digital Ocean's v2 API, which sets a good standard.
 * Use HTTPS for extra security.
 * Do not store JWT tokens in localStorage unless you are prepared to add further verification methods to prevent CSRF attacks.
 I've yet clue myself up on this yet, but this video might be a good start: https://www.youtube.com/watch?v=2uvrGQEy8i4

+## Contribute

+Feel free to make a pull request or raise an issue.

 ## Resources